How to Merge Photos into an Astrophotography Mosaic

 You’ll also need to spend extra time processing mosaic images because you’ll have more panels to process, and then you’ll have to position them correctly, combine them into one image, and make sure that the images match well enough that they fit together seamlessly.

 The extra time you spend should, however, be well worth it in the end.
-Let’s find out how to merge photos in Photoshop.
+Now let’s find out how to merge photos in Photoshop.

 Star-gazing Guide to Photoshop Astrophotography Image Processing